George Erskine: Later career

 After the war, Erskine was Commander of British Forces in Hong Kong in 1946, Director General of the Territorial Army 1948 to 1949 and GOC British Troops in Egypt in 1949.
 Returning to the United Kingdom, he became GOC-in-Chief, Eastern Command in 1952.
 In 1953 he was appointed GOC-in-Chief, East Africa Command where he had command of all security forces, including the colonial police.
 He was responsible for overseeing the response to the Mau Mau rebellion in Kenya, and led Operation Anvil in Nairobi in April 1954.

 Upon taking command, Erskine issued an order that read: "I will not tolerate breaches of discipline leading to unfair treatment of anybody," and ordered that "every officer... should stamp on at once any conduct which he would be ashamed to see used against his own people."
 This did not stop Erskine from concealing incidents such as the Chuka massacre, though he also took steps to prosecute Major G.S.L.
 Griffiths, the officer responsible for the latter incident.
 Erskine was GOC-in-Chief, Southern Command from 1955 to 1958, when he retired.

 In a letter to the British government, not made public until 2005, Erskine described his direct knowledge of atrocities committed by the security forces during the suppression of the uprising, including instances of torture and murder: "There is no doubt that in the early days... there was a great deal of indiscriminate shooting by army and police.
 I am quite certain prisoners were beaten to extract information.
 It is a short step from beating to torture and I'm now sure... that torture was a feature of many police posts."
 According to historian Fabian Klose, Erskine made extensive use of forced resettlement and mass internment to "break the back of the insurgency."

+Erskine was appointed Knight Commander of the Order of the British Empire (KBE) in 1950, a Knight Commander of the Order of the Bath (KCB) in 1952 and a Knight Grand Cross of the Order of the Bath (GCB) in 1955.

 After retirement

-He was an Aide-de-Camp General to the Queen from 1955 to 1965.
+Erskine was an Aide-de-Camp General to the Queen from 1955 to 1965.

-Erskine was appointed Knight Commander of the Order of the British Empire (KBE) in 1950, a Knight Commander of the Order of the Bath (KCB) in 1952 and a Knight Grand Cross of the Order of the Bath (GCB) in 1955.
 From 1958 to 1963 he was Lieutenant Governor and Commander-in-Chief of Jersey.